eugenia1984/english/glossary.md

 - **specific** means something very clear and exact.
 For example, `The client has specific goals for the project` means the client's goals are clear. **Specific requirements** means very clear and exact things you need to do.
 Like a list that tells you exactly what to do for a project.
 It combines the clarity of specific with the needs of requirements.
 Like saying, ` We need to meet the specific requirements of the client` which means meeting the precise needs or conditions the client has set.

-- **Stay** is used to indicate remaining in a particular state or condition.
+- **stay** is used to indicate remaining in a particular state or condition.
 It's often used in instructions or advice to keep oneself in a certain situation.
 For example: ``Stay safe onlinecontinue being safe while using the internet). ``Stay calm during the test`` (continue being calm). ``Stay focused on your work`` (continue paying attention to your work)

 - **stay on track**: is often used to talk about continuing to do the right thing in order to achieve a goal.
 It's a motivational phrase used in both personal and professional contexts.
 For example: ``I make a list every morning to stay on track with my work.``

-- **Stretch**: To move your arms and legs to relax them.
+- **stretch**: To move your arms and legs to relax them.
 Example: ``I stretch during my break``.

 - **support**: means that a program or tool is capable of working with a certain feature or functionality.
 For example: